 A s a former Lymm High School student, I was always aware of their community spirit and willingness to help.
 I was not entirely surprised to see the recent Facebook post where other healthcare professionals.
 I reached out to the school to request some visors for use at work.
 I am now a Clinical Nurse Manager with an MSc in advanced Fertility Practice; I am employed by Liverpool Women's NHS Foundation Trust, but manage the nursing team at a Fertility Clinic based in Knutsford.
-Whilst I am on standby for redeployment, my colleagues are patient facing or on the testing team for Covid-19. challenging.
-The use of PPE is designed so it minimises the risk of transmission of infectious diseases, in this case Covid-19, between staff and patient.
-Incorporating PPE into daily care is usually an effective way to 'barrier nurse' a patient.
-This term refers to the strategic infection control measures used in the nursing of a patient.
-However, with the lack of PPE in some areas of the country, hospitals are acquiring additional stocks through alternative suppliers.
-Luckily Liverpool Women's NHS Foundation Trust (which the Hewitt Fertility Centre is a part of) is generally well prepared in terms of PPE; however it is reassuring to be able to source additional stock through donations in case our supplies become stretched.
-These kind donations are extremely appreciated by the Trust.
+Whilst I am on standby for redeployment, my colleagues are patient facing or on the testing team for

-Mr Hill and Mr Beardsall along with some pupils, were using their equipment and skills to make face visors for distribution to the NHS and e found out about Mr Beardsall from his mum Avril who works with us as a CAREGiver at Home Instead Senior Care Altrincham, Sale and Wythenshawe.
+Mr Hill and Mr Beardsall along with some pupils, were using their equipment and skills to make face visors for distribution to the NHS and the kindness and generosity of